Political risk analysis

 - Competitive, political and cultural environment;

-- Compliance with the law, international sanctions, ethical standards and our clients’ expectations.
+- Compliance with the law, to international sanctions, to ethical standards and to our clients’ expectations.

 The depth of investigation depends on the issues involved and the degree of risk.